oscar-system/GAP_pkg/GAP_pkg_ringsforhomalg/README.md

 # GAP_pkg_ringsforhomalg

-This is generated wrapper package for the GAP package RingsForHomalg 2022.11-01.
+This is a generated Julia wrapper package for the GAP package RingsForHomalg 2022.11-01.

 ## Issues